mgroves/WhatIsThisThing/README.md

 ### What Is This Thing?
 - Upload a picture to identify the item (and other similar-looking items).
 - Get item details including price, description, and nearby stores that have the item in stock.
+If no store near you has the item in stock, it will say "Delivery Only".
+- There are some sample photos of items that you can try to see how well the image model recognizes similar images in the Loader project, `images/slightlydifferent` folder.

 ### Browse Page
 - View the entire catalog.